CallumRowston/CallumRowston_T1A3/README.md

 - Create a JSON file formatted to accept the required statistics
 - At game end, store the gueeses taken, if the game was won and add 1 to total games played
-- Add these stats to the JSON file
+- Update the JSON file with these stats
 - Create a way for the user to view the stats - print the JSON file formatted neatly
+- Inform the user stats are only tracked in games with default settings

 ### Custom Game Settings